 KERAMIDA has completed multiple ERD injection projects and has several cVOC impacted sites undergoing active ERD groundwater remediation.
 We have obtained regulatory closure or achieved closure levels at multiple sites using ERD remediation.
 KERAMIDA provides turn-key services for cVOC impacted sites from investigation and delineation, remediation design and implementation, monitoring, and ultimately regulatory closure by our staff of expert professionals and in-house injection and drilling resources.

-Learn more about ERD in the post below:
+Learn more about ERD in the blog post below:

 Groundwater Modeling Support

 KERAMIDA provides specialized technical support and services in areas such as hydrology, groundwater modeling, risk assessment and karst services.
 KERAMIDA has performed groundwater modeling for impacts on adjacent surface waters and for pollutant fate and transport.
 Groundwater modeling methods have included various commercially available environmental science software and State agency mandated modeling programs.

 contaminated plume transport and stability

 KERAMIDA's groundwater modeling expertise is used in conjunction with risk assessment methods to determine appropriate groundwater monitoring programs and closure strategies.
 Examples include demonstration of plume stability, pollutant attenuation, protection of human and ecological receptors, evaluation of non-cancer and cancer risks, exposure prevention remedies, and long-term monitoring.
 KERAMIDA has also performed modeling for vapor intrusion into buildings from soil and groundwater contamination.

 Groundwater Site Assessments and Corrective Action Planning